-So, if you want to know how coats of arms evolved over time then this book is for you.
+So, if you want to know how coats of arms evolved then this book is for you.

 Heraldry: Understanding Signs and Symbols

-This is another go to book for anyone who is interested in heraldry.
-The complex imagery that make up a coat of arms is examined.
-Modern day examples are given and are broken down, so you can see what each different part means.
+This is another go-to book for anyone interested in heraldry.
+The complex imagery that makes up a coat of arms is examined.
+Modern-day examples are given and are broken down, so you can see what each different part means.

 COADB.com – Another Site Offering Great Products!

-Alternatively you could check out COADB.com.
-At present there are 9,500 arms featured on the website, with the goal to have over 250,000.
+Alternatively, you could check out COADB.com.
+At present, there are 9,500 arms featured on the website, intending to have over 250,000.

 The website does offer genealogy research packages, so they will help you to find your coat of arms, (if one does exist).

-Not only do they list thousands of arms and offer genealogy research packages, but you can also purchase your arms in a number of formats.
+Not only do they list thousands of arms and offer genealogy research packages, but you can also purchase your arms in many formats.

-These can be computer images (jpgs), or on a T-shirt, mug, phone or tablet cover, and more.
+These can be computer images (jpegs), or on a T-shirt, mug, phone or tablet cover, and more.